xraypy/xraylarch/_sources/fitting/minimize.txt

          objective function.
 This will be passed as the first argument to the objective function.
 The Group can contain other components in addition to the set of Parameters for the model.
     :param args: a tuple of positional arguments to pass to the objective function.
+Note that a single argument tuple is constructed by following a value with a comma (it is not sufficient to enclose a single value in parentheses)
     :param kws:  a dictionary of keyword/value arguments to pass to the objective function.
     :param method:  name (case insensitive) of minimization method to use (default='leastsq')
     :param extra_kws:  additional keywords to pass to fitting method.